chimpchimpo21/nyc-pluto-ar/README.md

 4. Before loading, hold your phone roughly parallel with the ground.
 5. Tap the turqoise cubes that appear on your screen, those are the nearby PLUTO lots with 50 meters of you.
 6. The info box at the top of the screen can be scrolled left/right and up/down with your finger to view the PLUTO information.
-7. Once loaded, you can move around, but you'll need to reload the page to get current PLUTO properties if you move out of the area.
+7. Once loaded, you can move around but you'll need to reload the page to get current PLUTO properties if you move out of the area.
 8. Please be aware of your surroundings while using the app!